Urinary Tract Infections / Prostatitis

 What are the Symptoms of Prostatitis?

-Based on the actual cause of prostatitis, the signs and symptoms may very greatly.
-If you are experiencing any of the following symptoms, contact your health care provider as soon as possible.
+Based on the actual cause of prostatitis, the signs and symptoms may vary greatly.
+If you are experiencing any of the following symptoms, contact your healthcare provider as soon as possible.

 - Pain or discomfort when urinating

-- Urge to urinate without ability to urinate.
+- Urge to urinate without the ability to urinate.

 - Pelvic or groin pain.